ToamCohen/Todo-List-Mini-Project/README.md

 ## Logic Module/Class

-Head over to the logic.js file and create a `Logic` module/class there.
+Head over to the `logic.js` file and create a `Logic` module/class there.
+This should include:

 -   An array of `todos` - use the dummy data below to get started (and to understand how each object should look)
 -   A `getTodos` function/method that returns the `todos` array